We stand with Ukraine to help keep people safe. Join us

 How long can ISPs keep your data?

-In many countries, ISPs are legally required to keep your data for an extended period of time.
+The length of time ISPs can store your data depends on national regulations and their internal policies.
+In some countries, data retention is legally mandated for a specific period, while in others, ISPs may decide how long to keep user data for operational, security, or business purposes.
 For example, the mandatory data retention period is six months in the European Union and 2 years in Australia.

 Unlike the majority of European countries, the US doesn’t have a mandatory data retention period for ISPs.
 Even if a country does not mandate customer data retention, some ISPs may still have systems in place to collect and retain as much data as they want.
 Therefore, it’s always worth taking steps to ensure your digital privacy regardless of where you live.